GregSommerville/react-sunshine/README.md

 as having January 1 on the left edge, December 31 on the right edge, with the sunrise and sunset times for each day displayed as a yellow/gold column.

+If you move your mouse across the graph, the times for sunrise and sunset will be shown near the bottom of the graph.

 Here's a screenshot:

 ![Screenshot](screenshot.png)